lesnikyan/dart_templater/README.txt

 Values have Dart-like syntax.

+4. Syntax specification of elements.

-Logic conditions 'if'.
+- Logic conditions 'if'.
 Simple bool value or condition (expression).
 Available logic conditions: ==, !=, <, >, <=, >=
 Logic operands: bound variable, strings (in ' or "), numbers.

-Alter condition <%else%>.
+- Alter condition <%else%>.

-Alter <% elseif boolExpression %> - same syntax as 'if'
+- Alter <% elseif boolExpression %> - same syntax as 'if'

-Cycle 'for'.
+- Cycle 'for'.
 Can use Lists.
-Variant <% for key, val in listVar %>
+-- Variant <% for key, val in listVar %>
 	- key - array list index,
 	- val - value (any type)
 	- listVar - bound List variable.

-Variant <% for val in listVar %>
+-- Variant <% for val in listVar %>
 	- val - value of list position.

-What next:
+5. What next:
 	Add comments.
 Really forget about them :)
 	Implement real 'range' method for creating cycle by number of iteration.
 	Add cycle for Maps.
 Not sure that it necessary.